-- To offer health examinations and guidance based on the specific attributes of elderly people, with a view to further promoting efforts to prevent the need for nursing care, the government will work in partnership with medical institutions to undertake projects focused on preventing the exacerbation of underlying conditions for those suffering from lifestyle-related diseases, taking into account the opinions of experts and insurers concerning approaches to health services for elderly people. - The government will develop a health guidance retreat program (tentative name) within the current fiscal year, which will focus on those suspected of having diabetes and will utilize hotels, traditional ryokan inns and other local tourism resources.
-Following pilot projects, the government will seek to promote the widespread adoption of this program. - In addition to services focused on meals, exercise, and mobility support for elderly people and people with disabilities, the government will encourage the development and demonstration of new technologies and services that promote the recovery of physical functions, such as improving and restoring the function of cranial nerves (neurorehabilitation).
+• To offer health examinations and guidance based on the specific attributes of elderly people, with a view to further promoting efforts to prevent the need for nursing care, the government will work in partnership with medical institutions to undertake projects focused on preventing the exacerbation of underlying conditions for those suffering from lifestyle-related diseases, taking into account the opinions of experts and insurers concerning approaches to health services for elderly people.

+• The government will promote the Smart Life Stay Program, which utilizes hotels, traditional ryokan inns, and other accommodation facilities and tourism resources for people suspected of having diabetes and carry out research on verification of the effect of the program.

+• In addition to services focused on meals, exercise, and mobility support for elderly people and people with disabilities, the government will encourage the development and demonstration of new technologies and services that promote the recovery of physical functions, such as improving and restoring the function of cranial nerves

+(neurorehabilitation).
 Establishing an initial market for these new technologies and services is particularly important, so the government will actively support overseas expansion efforts in this area.